csm_suedsudan_students_of_midwifery_school_179.1022_ca2cb0ae00.jpg

 Target group

-The project benefits the wider population in South Sudan, as the trained midwives remain in the health sector after their training and either train in an international organization "Community Midwives" or continue their studies.
-In any case, it benefits women throughout South Sudan, whether in the camp for internally displaced persons or in the refugee camp outside the country, where there is also a great need for trained midwives.
+The project benefits the wider population in South Sudan, as the trained midwives go on to work in various hospitals in South Sudan, as trainers or as community midwives.
+Others work in the refugee camp, where there is also a great need for trained midwives.
 The Presbyterian Relief and Development Agency (PRDA) recruits students from all regions of South Sudan, regardless of their ethnicity.

 Activities

-• Theoretical and practical training of women to become state-certified midwives
+• Theoretical and practical training to become a state-recognized midwife.

 • During the practical training period, vaccination campaigns for infants are carried out and expectant mothers and mothers in childbed are accompanied.
 Midwives must attend at least 50 births during their training in order to graduate.